Duncan-Wood/Project-1---API-Call/README.md

 ## Limitations:
 - the Sunrise logos only work if the assets are available locally
+- weatherAPI only works because I am in a free trial period.
+Trial ends 02/17/23 and then I would need to pay for a developer plan

 ## MVPs:
 1. Users can enter a city name or zip code and the website will display current weather information